What are the top East Coast illustration schools?

 Graduates of the Illustration Programs at Marywood University are prepared to pursue positions such as 3D Illustrator, Caricaturist, Educator, Comic Book/Strip Artist, Courtroom Sketcher, Curator, Children’s Book Illustrator, Fashion Illustrator, Art Director, Game Designer, Greeting Card Illustrator, Researcher, Illustrator for Graphic Novels, Editorial Illustrator, Medical Illustrator, Muralist, Political Cartoonist, Publishing: Book Cover Artist, Stamp Illustrator, Storyboard Artist, and Technical Illustrator, among others.

 Marywood University is accredited by the Middle States Commission on Higher Education (MSCHE) and the National Association of Schools of Art and Design (NASAD).
 Founded in 1915, Marywood University was the first college for women in Northeastern Pennsylvania and the first Catholic college for women in the state.
 Today, Marywood serves more than 3,000 students from all backgrounds.
-Nearly 150 programs are offered in the Colleges of Arts and Sciences, Health and Human Services, and Professional Studies.
+Nearly 150 programs are offered in the College of Health and Human Services, Insalaco College of Arts and Sciences, and Reap College of Professional Studies.

 20. George Mason University, Fairfax, Virginia